godeploy/PL-100/Instructions/Labs/lab03-canvas-app.md

 15. Change the **Submit Report** button text to **Submit**

 16. Select the Submit Report button and change the **OnSelect** value to the formula below.
-This formula will create a new record and clear the form when the button is clicked.
+This formula will create a new Row and clear the form when the button is clicked.

 `SubmitForm('New Report Form'); NewForm('New Report Form')`

 17. Select the **New Report Form**.

 18. Change the **OnSuccess** value to the formula below.
-This formula will show a notification after the new record gets created.
+This formula will show a notification after the new Row gets created.

-`Notify("Created new problem report record")`
+`Notify("Created new problem report Row")`

 19. Select the **New Report Screen**.